D19.4 Entropy and Microstates

 An important goal of chemical thermodynamics is to predict whether reactants are changed to products or products are changed to reactants.
 For a given reaction, such a prediction requires knowledge of specific conditions of temperature and of concentrations or partial pressures of reactants and products.
 When reactants change to products we say that the reaction is spontaneous, or spontaneous in the forward direction.
 When products change to reactants, we say the reaction is not spontaneous, or that it is spontaneous in the reverse direction.
 In this context, the word “spontaneous” does not imply that the reaction is fast or slow, just that reactants change to products.
 Even if it takes millions of years for a process to occur, if there is an overall change of reactants to products we call the process spontaneous.

 It is useful to define parallel terms that relate to a convenient reference point—standard-state conditions.
-If, when all substances are at the standard-state pressure of 1 bar or at the standard-state concentration of 1 M, reactants change to products, we call a reaction product-favored.
+If, when all substances are at the standard-state conditions, reactants change to products, we call a reaction product-favored.
 In contrast, if products change to reactants under standard-state conditions, a process is reactant-favored.
-That is, a product-favored process is spontaneous under the specific conditions of standard-state pressures or concentrations and a reactant-favored process is not spontaneous under those specific conditions..
+That is, a product-favored process is spontaneous under the specific conditions of standard-state pressures or concentrations and a reactant-favored process is not spontaneous under those specific conditions.

 Deciding whether a process is spontaneous requires knowledge of the system’s enthalpy change, but that is not sufficient.
 It also requires knowledge of change in another property: entropy.
 (Similarly, deciding whether a process is product-favored requires knowledge of the system’s standard enthalpy change and standard entropy change.)
 The entropy change, ΔS, at constant temperature is defined as: